MustaCode/New-React-Native-CLI-Steps/README.md

 A guideline for creating a new React Native CLI project

 ## :sparkles: React Native Essential Libraries
+Here are a list of React Native libraries needed to start any project.
+Follow the steps to install all the libraries smoothly in both Android and iOS.

 ## :open_book: Table of Contents
 1. [Create a project](#new)